Carpenter license requirements by state: A comprehensive guide

 License required: No

-Carpenters do not need a state license to work in Wyoming; however, there may be local carpenter license requirements so make sure to check these before you begin work.
+Carpenters do not need a state license to work in Wyoming; however, there may be local carpenter license requirements, so check these before you begin work.
 This information is provided as a service.

 This information has been provided as a service.
 It is correct and up-to-date to the best of our knowledge; however, it is in no way intended to offer legal advice and you must always consult with local authorities before you make any business decisions.
 Regulations and requirements may change at any time.